Clog (British): Construction

 In the past the English tended to employ Welsh and West Country alder, Scottish birch and Lincolnshire willow for the soles.
 The Welsh favoured alder, birch & sycamore. for their clog soles.

 The traditional method of construction starts with gangs of itinerant woodsmen who would buy a stand of timber for the felling.
 The regular gangs would operate in a similar fashion to coppice workers and circulate around 12 stands in 12 years to allow regrowth.
 The timber was felled and sawn to length.
 Logs from larger trees were split; that from smaller coppice wood did not require splitting.
 The billets were roughly shaped with a stock knife and a deep notch put in where the sole and heel meet.
 All the work was done in green wood which is easier to work than seasoned wood.
 The clog blocks were then generally stacked up in open pyramids to allow the air to circulate and seasoned for a few months.
 The offcuts and waste was sold on, either as pea-sticks and firewood to provide money for food or else as fuel to the wool dyeing trade.

 The seasoned wood was sold on to the master clogger who would finish the work on the now dry, seasoned wood.
 The same stock knives were used for shaping with two more pivot knives, the hollower and the gripper bit.
 The latter is used to cut the rebate to hold the upper.
 The final operation is to finish the sole perfectly smooth by rasps and short bladed knives.

-Grew & Neergaard summise that a similar method was used in medieval times, in part from an illustration in the Mendel Housebook.
+Grew & Neergaard surmise that a similar method was used in medieval times, in part from an illustration in the Mendel Housebook.
 A workman is shown using a small hand adze for finishing pattens with drawknives (or possibly stock knives) hanging on the wall behind.

 The uppers are made from leather either cut according to patterns or stamped out.
 At the lighter end are various styles of sandals, then through shoe types to industrial, farming and army boots.
 When cutting either card or metal patterns are used, with the latter the knife makes a clicking sound and the term used is "clicking out".
 The vamp and the quarters and heel stiffener are stitched together and eyelets or fastenings attached.